-Blockchain is definitely one of the biggest buzzwords in the IT world lately.
-Uses beyond cryptocurrencies continue to fascinate the business world.
+Blockchain is definitely still a buzzword in the IT world.
+Uses beyond cryptocurrencies continue to intrigue the business world.
 But how can you be sure of Hyperledger Fabric security?

 Stories of hacked crypto stock exchanges or their users is a never-ending story.
 This makes me suspect that many don’t know what they’re really doing, and don’t fully grasp the security implications.
 This article is to help people interested in blockchain technology and who want to understand its security aspects and take appropriate security measures.